I work on the history of early modern Europe, combining social, legal and intellectual history with spatial and digital methods.

 My first book, The Enclosure of Movement (forthcoming with Oxford University Press), retraces the history of the modern state’s grasp over flows of goods and people, particularly during the early modern period.
 After having dug through more than twenty archives between the Alps and the North Sea, I am able to show how travelers, jurists and officials negotiated passage and obstruction on the roads and rivers of the Old Reich, one of the pre-modern world’s most fragmented regions.
 I do this with particular reference to safe-conduct, that is, the quasi-sovereign right to escort travelers and to levy duties on passing goods and people.
 My book challenges conventional conceptions of pre-modern statehood, and offers a new account of how early modern polities claimed and disputed rights of passage.

-My second project explores the history of the atmosphere in early modernity.
+One of my current projects explores the history of the atmosphere in early modernity.
 With the rise of global history, historians have continuously expanded the spatial scope of their studies in a horizontal movement.
 In recent decades, however, a growing body of literature has begun to discuss the human exploration of the atmosphere and outer space in a distinctly vertical dynamic.
 A widespread assumption in this literature is that the history of airspace begins with the history of aviation.
-My project combines archival research, text mining, and GIS to show that the human engagement with airspace has a longer history.
+My project shows that the human engagement with airspace has a longer history.